mh-developer/Avtokampi-Mobile/README.md

 - Install and configure your Android Emulator
 - [Editor setup](https://flutter.dev/docs/get-started/editor)

+If there are some problems with running the app you should check if every installation was done successfully.
+You can do that by running `flutter doctor`.
+If the problem persists try running `flutter clean`.
+To generate an apk by yourself run `flutter build apk` and for ipa file `flutter build ios` (works only on Mac with Xcode).

 ## Installation and running the APK/IPA

+Building of the artifacts is handled by two Github Action workflows - one for Android and one for iOS.
 To install the app directly to your Android mobile  device or Iphone go to repository releases and download the latest (pre)release APK/IPA file and then  install it on your mobile phone (if the apk installation fails switch to airplane mode and then try installing it again).

 ## Purpose of the app